Redefining

 Interstitial lung diseases

-Interstitial lung diseases (ILDs) are a group of diseases which cause scarring and damage to the lung tissue itself.
-They can be difficult to diagnose and monitor and clinical trial development pathways can be complex.
 They encompass over 200 individual diseases including Idiopathic Pulmonary Fibrosis (IPF), Sarcoidosis and Hypersensitivity Pneumonitis.
 Drug treatment can vary from steroids to immunosuppression to antifibrotics.
 Some patients may have associated pulmonary hypertension and others may need a lung transplant.

 Pulmonary hypertension